 Books for Africa does just what its name suggests.
 Your $1000 will provide enough books to fully stock two rural African schools.
 Just think of what that would mean to these children.
 I also encourage you to read their page listing Special Initiatives.
 It is sure to excite you to see what they are doing.

 STRIVE is a Black-founded nonprofit serving the hardest-to-employ, most at-risk individuals by propelling them into careers that lead to upward mobility.
 They teach life-changing skills and attitudes that are needed to overcome the challenging circumstances they’ve faced.
-Your $1000 donation will make it possible for a class to commute to work.
-There are some other options to check out as well.
+Just look what your $1000 donation could do!

 If you have $1000 and want to help the women of Africa then Camfed might just be the place for you.
 I put this site in this category just because your money has so much potential to do good, and the organization has a great track record and spends well and wisely.
 Educating a girl in Africa has an impact that goes far beyond her own education.
 You’ll want to read their impact report.
 After that, click here to find out the different ways you can donate.
 It doesn’t have to be $1000 but what a great place to spend your money!